The Turing Synthetic Radar Dataset: A dataset for pulse deinterleaving: Generating a Realistic Radar Pulse Train Dataset

 Pulse trains are PDW sequences of varying length with associated emitter labels.
 Each PDW is a five-dimensional vector composed of time of arrival (ToA), centre frequency, pulse width (PW), angle of arrival (AoA), and amplitude, reflecting typical radio transmission data.
 We simulated heavily congested environments by including pulses from up to 100 emitters per pulse train (110 for the test data).
 The TSRD contains both simple setups with low emitter numbers as well as complex scenarios with many sources, ensuring that algorithms need to perform on both.
 A detailed breakdown per PDW is provided in Tables \ref{tab:pdw_stats_stare} and \ref{tab:pdw_stats_scan} as well as in Figure \ref{fig:emitter-stats}.

-Datasets were generated by simulating authentic emitter behaviours, propagation effects, and hardware characteristics.
-Sent signals imitate physical properties of in total 68 transmitter types.
-Individual transmitter instances were then randomly sampled and initiated with different operating modes, e.g. static configuration, frequency hopping, staggered PRI, or other advanced techniques.
+Sent signals imitate physical properties of in total 68 transmitter \textit{types}, which define hardware constraints, realistic parameter ranges and modulation schemes.
+Individual transmitter \textit{instances} were then randomly sampled and initiated with different operating modes, e.g. static configuration, frequency hopping, staggered PRI, or other advanced techniques.
+Tx instances could move along straight lines at arbitrary but constant velocities in a 2-dimensional plane.
+Initial positions were uniformly sampled within a 250-by-250 km range.

 Transmission and measurement uncertainty was incorporated via specialised noise models that build on a line-of-sight path loss without multi-path interference, representing idealised but realistic setups.
+In particular, we combined additive Gaussian White Noise (GWN) with an adapted mean-reverting Ornstein-Uhlenbeck (OU) noise process for modelling signal decay and interference depending on the modelled signal property.
+During pulse emission, ToA and pulse width were adjusted with additive GWN, whereas frequencies were jittered using the OU noise model.
+The receiver independently added GWN to ToA and pulse width, and amplitude and AoA were blurred using the OU process to model atmospheric interference.
+The received frequency was not adjusted.
+Collectively, we considered idealised but authentic physical and environmental noise factors to bridge, as much as possible, the simulation-to-real data knowledge gap.

 We simulated two receiver models at fixed but arbitrary positions, which we refer to as \textit{scan} and \textit{stare} mode.
-In the \textit{stare} mode, the receiver detects all pulses with frequencies of up to 18 GHz.
-Collection time was set to 10$s$.
+In \textit{stare} mode, the receiver detects all pulses with frequencies of up to 18 GHz.
+Collection time was set to 30$s$.
 The simulation has an ambient noise of -100 dB.
 The received amplitude decreases quadratically with emitter distance, and the probability of pulse detection increases the more distinct the signal is from the noise floor.
 The receiver was oriented in a static angle with an antenna gain of 10 dB.
 As emitters can transmit simultaneously on different frequencies, pulses can have identical ToAs, for which conventional pulse-by-pulse deinterleavers might fail.
 Aiming to provide a realistic scenario, we implemented the \textit{scan} receiver model which sweeps the frequency spectrum at centre frequencies between 0.5 - 18 GHz in 500 MHz steps and 500 MHz bandwidth at deterministic but varying dwell times.
 Pulses sent on frequencies outside the tuned 500 MHz bandwidth were dropped, which is why the scan mode only shows pulses in a given frequency range in a given interval.
 All other receiver parameters remain unchanged.

 We introduced a substantial label imbalance with some pulse trains being represented by the same emitter at a proportion of up to 99.7\%, which leads to a median per-emitter contribution of 2.4\%.
 Whilst this is intended to mimic realistic scenarios which most current deinterleaving models struggle with, the high proportion of strongly dominating transmitters is likely exaggerated.